Harness the collective wisdom of building industry experts from around the globe to transform your buildings and infrastructure

 Identify client needs, project requirements and desired outcomes.

-BA community takes the course and produces initial designs.
+Professionals and companies participate in the challenge and produces initial designs.

 Designs are reviewed where client provides input.